flodxz/Minecraft-Tierlist-Player-Generator/README.md

 # Minecraft Tierlist Player Generator
-Generate player head avatars with usernames using the Minecraft font for multiple players at once.
+Generate player head and body avatars with usernames using the Minecraft font for multiple players at once.

 ---